wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Inventory, Psyche & Beliefs</b></summary>

 <ins>**Inventory**</ins>.
 You have as many slots as twice your Fortitude.
-Inventory slots can be filled with objects, but is also filled with the Scars and mutations you gain along the way.
-You gain Scars when you get Wounded and can only be removed by magic.
+Inventory slots can be filled with objects, but also get filled with the Scars and mutations you gain along the way.
+You gain Scars when you get Wounded and they can only be removed by magic.

 Small items like potions and daggers can be stacked in your inventory in packs of 3 of the same type.
 It takes your turn to retrieve an item during combat unless it is in your first 3 slots.

-<ins>**Psyche**</ins>.You have as many slots as twice your Willpower.
+<ins>**Psyche**</ins>.
+You have as many slots as twice your Willpower.
 Psyche slots can be filled with Skills, Spells, Followers and Beliefs, but also with emotional scars you gain along the way.
 You gain scars when you get Wounded.

 You cannot go above your psyche slot limit, but you can always forget a Skill, a Spell, or a Belief, or send a follower back home.
-You cant, however get rid of a scar like that.
+You can’t, however, get rid of a scar like that.

 You can have as many **Beliefs** as you want, and they can be anything.
 You can change them and add more each time you level up.
 At the end of a game session, if you have taken a risk for one of your beliefs, you can increase one of your skills by 1.
 If a Skill reaches a score of 10 this way, you can remove one emotional scar.

 <details markdown="1">
 <summary><i>Example: Using a Belief</i></summary>
-*Gretchen is figthing a dangerous troll.
+*Gretchen is fighting a dangerous troll.
 Her teammate Beau decides to leave his hiding spot to come to her rescue because he believes in selflessness.
 At the end of the session, he can increase one of his skills by 1 as a reward for having acted upon his Belief.*
 </details>
 </details>